Brilliant Uses for Tennis Balls You’ll Wish You Knew Sooner

 Curvaceous furniture is pretty but refinishing it can be an ugly job.
 Make it easier by covering a tennis ball in sandpaper and using the ball to sand the curves.

-Got sandpaper left over?
-Put it to work with these smart uses for sandpaper.
+Put any leftover scraps to work with these smart uses for sandpaper.